How to cycle sync your workouts

 Ovulation: bring the energy!

-This is your peak, you highest energy phase where you should be performing at your best and, doing it with ease thanks to higher levels of oestrogen and testosterone.
+This is your peak, your highest energy phase where you should be performing at your best and, doing it with ease thanks to higher levels of oestrogen and testosterone.
 Athletes have been known to try to time performances with this phase to maximise their results.
 In ‘normal’ terms this can look like intense HIIT sessions, circuit training and cardio.

 Workout overview: HIIT, circuits, cardio